 1) Good moisturising lotions or lip balms are great (natural is best).
 This is because chemotherapy and radiation is often drying on the skin leaving it cracked, red, and sore.
 Try not to send lotions that are heavily scented as this can increase nausea often associated with cancer treatments.

 2) Nice soft, warm bed socks as feet can be cold during treatments.

 3) Lovely new slippers for walking across cold floors or to the bathroom.

 4) A tri-pillow for added comfort while in bed or sitting in a chair.

 5) Special pen & journal for writing notes, reminders, or journaling.

 7) Soft eye-mask to block out light and aid sleep and naps especially with bright lighting in hospital wards.

 8) Soft beanies to keep head warm during treatments.

 9) Comfy throw-blanket for keeping warm during chemo treatments.
-Lovely to use while in hospital or at home for day-time naps on the sofa.
+Lovely to use while in the hospital or at home for daytime naps on the sofa.

 We could only find one New Zealand online store that specialised in gift hampers for cancer patients.
 Visit Love To Give for more hamper ideas for both men and women.